cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   from a 32-byte string using Octet-String-to-Field-Element from
   {{SEC1}}.
 This function can fail if the input does not represent a Scalar in the range \[0, `G.Order()` - 1\].
+- ScalarFromBytes(buf): Implemented by converting `buf` to an integer using OS2IP, and then reducing the resulting integer modulo the group order.

 <!-- TODO: this is the FROST style, which uses 33 bytes for the serialized
 group element.
 It doesn't match the existing HPKE KEM style, which uses 65